-At our school, we take the following steps to minimise or prevent the risk of peer on peer abuse.
+At our Trust, we take the following steps to minimise or prevent the risk of peer on peer abuse.

-- An open and honest environment where children feel safe to share information about anything that is upsetting or worrying them. - Throughout our curriculum we will develop the characteristics, moral framework, and behaviours that allow children to make appropriate judgements, recognise when they are at risk and how to get help when they need it. - Staff will endeavour always to create surroundings where everyone feels confident and at ease in school. - We will ensure that the school is well supervised, especially in areas where children might be vulnerable.
+- An open and honest environment where children feel safe to share information about anything that is upsetting or worrying them. - Throughout our school's curricula they will develop the characteristics, moral framework, and behaviours that allow children to make appropriate judgements, recognise when they are at risk and how to get help when they need it. - Staff will endeavour always to create surroundings where everyone feels confident and at ease in school. - We will ensure that the schools are well supervised, especially in areas where children might be vulnerable.

-All allegations of peer on peer abuse should be passed to the DSL immediately using the agreed procedures as outlined in Section 7 of this policy.
-They will then be investigated and dealt with as follows.
+All allegations of peer on peer abuse should be passed to the school DSL immediately using the agreed procedures as outlined in Section 7 of this policy.
+They will then be investigated and dealt with as follows in schools.
+Where necessary, school's will inform Rebecca Cheetham DSL, who will provide guidance and assistance as required.

 - Information gathering children, staff and witnesses will be spoken with as soon as possible to gather relevant information quickly to understand the situation and assess whether there was intent to cause harm. - Decide on action if it is believed that any young person is at risk of significant harm, a referral will be made to Children's Services.
-The DSL will then work with Children's Services to decide on next steps, which may include contacting the police.

-• Inform parents - as with other concerns of abuse, the school will normally seek to discuss concerns about a pupil with parents.
+The school DSL will then work with Children's Services to decide on next steps, which may include contacting the police. - Inform parents as with other concerns of abuse, the school will normally seek to discuss concerns about a pupil with parents.
 Our focus is the safety and wellbeing of the pupil and so if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from Children's Services and/or the police before parents are contacted.

-Where allegations of sexual violence or sexual harassment are made, the school will act in accordance with the guidance set out in Part 5 of Keeping Children Safe in Education (2018).
+Where allegations of sexual violence or sexual harassment are made, the school will act in accordance with the guidance set out in Part 5 of Keeping Children Safe in Education (2019). (link to be updated)